microsoft/onnxruntime-extensions/docs/custom_text_ops.md

 ### <a name="VectorToString"></a><a name="VectorToString">**VectorToString**</a>

-VectorToString is the contrary operation to the `StringToVector` , they share same format of mapping file:
+VectorToString is the contrary operation to the `StringToVector` , they share same format of mapping table:

     <string>\t<scalar_1>\s<scalar_2>\s<scalar_3>...<scalar_n>

-Unmapped vector will output the value of the attribute `unmapping_value`.
+Unmapped vector will output the value of the attribute `unk`.

 Example:

 *Attributes:*

-- `mapping_file_name`: vocabulary.txt
+- `map`:
   ```
   a   0 0 1 2
   b   0 1 2 3
   d   0 1 3 4
   ```

-- `unmapping_value`: "unknown_word"
+- `unk`: "unknown_word"

 *Inputs:*
 - data: [[0,0,1,2],[0,1,3,4],[0,0,0,0]]